Managing Hepatitis C: 7 Ways to Avoid the Holiday BluesNovember 9, 2016

 - Volunteer – Besides embodying the holiday spirit, volunteering feels good.
 By helping others who have challenges in their lives, it makes you realize how blessed you are and that there are things far worse than living with HCV.
 The satisfaction from making a difference in someone else’s life has a magical way of erasing stress and depression.

 - Nurture Your Energy – Besides getting enough sleep, prepare for the fatigue that may result from a flurry of holiday activities.
 One way to do this is to feed your cells NT Factor®, a substance that repairs and fortifies the energy-producing portions of your cells.
-Containing NT Factor®, Fatigue Relief Plus™ can prepare those susceptible to fatigue for a busy holiday season.
-Specially formulated for those with liver concerns, Fatigue Relief Plus™ is a supplement that also contains milk thistle extract – an herb that helps the liver resist damage.
+NT Factor® can prepare those susceptible to fatigue for a busy holiday season.

 - Get Help – When negative feelings get the best of you, reach out to someone you trust for guidance or seek professional help.
 If feelings of depression, sleeplessness, irritability and hopelessness persist, a physician or mental health professional can be extremely helpful.